• American shad was introduced to the West Coast from the Atlantic Coast in 1871

-Despite sharing the water with similar fish in the Atlantic Ocean, where they originate from, the current west coast variety of American shad are the only documented anadromous shad in the Pacific, meaning that they must migrate during their spawning season into fresh water.
+Despite sharing the water with similar fish in the Atlantic Ocean, where they originate from, the current West Coast variety of American shad is the only documented anadromous shad in the Pacific, meaning that they must migrate during their spawning season into freshwater.

 Spawning starts at the beginning of spring as shad begins its journey to the rivers far upstream.

 Anadromous species of shad can live for as long as 6-10 years in their preferred habitats, although traveling during migration can be the cause of death for many fish given the often harsh conditions they must face on the journey.

 American Shad History

 Noted in accounts spanning many centuries of American history, the appearance of the American shad as a viable food source was first documented in 1778 when George Washington and his men caught some shad while fishing in Delaware’s Schuylkill River.
 Washington was also documented as saying that had it not been for the capture of these fine fish then he and his troops would’ve struggled to survive the harsh winter.

 A similar account can be found from the Civil War, with the fish making an appearance at the Battle of Five Forks in 1865.
 Major General George E. Pickett and Fitzhugh Lee were noted at the time as attending a shad bake, a small-town tradition where shad are caught and cooked in great quantity, which unfortunately caused attendees to be unprepared for an ensuing enemy attack.

 The fish eventually became part of a Virginia-based ritual called shad planking in which townsfolk gather to witness the shad bake and then celebrate the occasion by eating the fish while also consuming beer and smoking tobacco.

 It wasn’t until 1871 that American Shad were officially delivered to the Pacific Coast and it is here that they still reside today.